 *Cinnamon Allspice Syrup: In a small sauce pan combine 2 cups of sugar with 2 cups of water over medium heat.
 Add 2 cinnamon sticks and a Tablespoon of whole allspice.
 Bring to a quick boil and reduce to a low simmer for 10 minutes.
 Fine strain and store in the refrigerator for up to 2 weeks.

-All images for this post courtesy of Silver Julep
+Photos courtesy of Silver Julep

 This Tips & Advice piece was submitted by Dana Barbar, a trusted local wedding professional and talented writer.